 3. Cycle Wisely

 Every cyclist makes split-second decisions on the road, but decisions that are safe in the summer may be unwise in the colder months.
 You must adjust your cycling heuristics to account for black ice and slippery roads.
-Cycle slower than usual and break well in advance of traffic lights in case you hit an icy patch.
+Cycle more slowly than usual and brake well in advance of traffic lights in case you hit an icy patch.
 As much as it’s fun to slide down a hill on skis, sliding through a busy intersection is an adventure you should best avoid.

 Most importantly, be mentally prepared to deal with slightly worse conditions in the winter than in the summer.
-Winter cycling demands a bit more focus, so you may want to pause the daydreaming that biking often encourages.
+Take your time, focus and ride defensively.

 - Know your limits